Devika258/Learn-Demo/README.md

 # Learn-Demo
-This is a Repo created to learn. &lt;br> Author - Devika Sivanjali Rajesh
+This is a Repo created to learn. <br>
+Author - Devika Sivanjali Rajesh